-This section provides a brief summary and discussion of the program performance metrics for the conservation program recommended for the Selma District.
+This section provides a brief summary and discussion of the program performance metrics for the conservation program recommended for the Willows District.

-- Water Savings the recommended program is expected to cumulatively save up to 444 AF over the period 2016-2020 and up to 1,300 AF over the useful life of the measures.
-These water savings will help ensure SB X7-7 compliance and will help reduce District dependence on a critically overdrafted groundwater basin. - Groundwater Dependence The District currently depends on a critically overdrafted groundwater basin for all of its water supply.
-The proposed conservation program is part of a multi-pronged strategy to improve basin conditions and reduce the District's dependence on groundwater. - Unit Cost the unit cost of saved water is \$360 per AF.
+- Water Savings the recommended program is expected to cumulatively save up to 177 AF over the period 2016-2020 and up to 500 AF over the useful life of the measures. - Groundwater Dependence The District currently depends on a High Priority groundwater basin for all of its water supply.
+The proposed conservation program is part of a multi-pronged strategy to improve basin conditions and reduce the District's dependence on groundwater. - Unit Cost the unit cost of saved water is \$472 per AF.
 This is cost competitive with other potential sources of new water.
-If the District replaced these savings with purchased or developed water supply, it is highly unlikely it could do so at a lower cost. - SB X7-7 Compliance While predicted baseline demand in 2020 is below the District's legislated per capita water use target of 218 GPCD this is not guaranteed.
-The proposed program would reduce projected 2020 demand by an additional 4 GPCD, which would help to ensure SB X7-7 compliance.
+If the District replaced these savings with purchased or developed water supply, it is highly unlikely it could do so at a lower cost.

-These performance metrics indicate the recommended conservation program is a necessary and good investment for the Bakersfield District.
-The water savings are needed to help ensure District compliance with state legislated potable water use targets in 2020.
+These performance metrics indicate the recommended conservation program is a necessary and good investment for the Willows District.
+The water savings will help ensure the District complies with state legislated potable water use targets in 2020.
 The water savings will also help to improve groundwater basin conditions, especially in dry periods.
 The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost.